Jean-Gabriel Périot

 Jean-Gabriel Périot is a French filmmaker.

 Biography

-He lived in Antibes, Nice and Guadeloupe before moving to Paris.
+He lived in southern France and Guadeloupe before moving to Paris.

 Périot never went to a film school, instead he studied media and communication.
 While working in the audiovisual service at Centre Georges Pompidou he turned to editing and got introduced to archives.

 His favourite filmmaker include: Dziga Vertov, Michael Haneke, Jean-Luc Godard and Guy Debord.

 Périot currently shares his time between Paris and Nice.